osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

     # find all samples in the illumina folder that match "R1.fastq"
     STRAINS, = glob_wildcards("./data/illumina/{sample}_R1.fastq")

-    # change the rule all so that it looks for all samples
+    # Change the rule all so that it looks for several different
-    # Note that the {samples} here is not a wildcard but is
-    # looking at the list stored in STRAINS
+    # files for each of the samples
     rule all:
         input:
             expand("results/{sample}.R1.trimmed.fastq", sample=STRAINS),
+            expand("results/{sample}.R2.trimmed.fastq", sample=STRAINS),
             expand("results/{sample}.fastp.json", sample=STRAINS),
             expand("results/{sample}.fastp.html", sample=STRAINS),

-    # change the qc rule so that it QCs all samples and reads
+    # Change the qc rule so that it has two different inputs and
+    # several different outputs
     rule trim_illumina:
         input:
             R1="data/illumina/{sample}.R1.fastq",